Bobby Fischer: Forfeiture of title

 Fischer argued that these demands were reasonable because otherwise a player who had taken the lead could trade some pieces and draw some games, coasting towards the title.
 This was arguably what had happened in the 1972 match (games 14–20 were all drawn), but it was a style of chess that Fischer found offensive.
 Under the proposed 10-win format, one would still have to play for a win.

 Many observers considered Fischer's requested 9–9 clause unfair because it would require the challenger to win by at least two games (10–8).
 Botvinnik called the 9–9 clause "unsporting".
 Korchnoi, David Bronstein, and Lev Alburt considered the 9–9 clause reasonable.
 Korchnoi in particular stated:

-Was Fischer right in demanding that the world title be protected by a two point handicap – that the challenger would be considered the winner with a 10–8 score and that the champion would retain his title in the event of a 9–9 draw?
+Was Fischer right in demanding that the world title be protected by a two-point handicap – that the challenger would be considered the winner with a 10–8 score and that the champion would retain his title in the event of a 9–9 draw?
 Yes, this was quite natural: the champion deserves this, not to mention the fact that further play to the first win in the event of an even score would be nothing short of a lottery – the winner in that case could not claim to have won a convincing victory.

 There was also the practical issue of hosting an unlimited match.
-If neither player could prove their superiority and there were an endless series of draws, the cost of the match would be astronomical.
+If neither player could prove superiority and the match was an endless series of draws, the match would be astronomically expensive.

 A FIDE Congress was held in 1974 during the Nice Olympiad.
-The delegates voted in favor of Fischer's 10-win proposal, but rejected his other two proposals, and limited the number of games in the match to 36.
+The delegates voted in favor of Fischer's 10-win proposal, but rejected his other two proposals and limited the match to 36 games.
 In response to FIDE's ruling, Fischer sent a cable to Euwe on June 27, 1974:

 As I made clear in my telegram to the FIDE delegates, the match conditions I proposed were non-negotiable.
-Mr. Cramer informs me that the rules of the winner being the first player to win ten games, draws not counting, unlimited number of games and if nine wins to nine match is drawn with champion regaining title and prize fund split equally were rejected by the FIDE delegates.
+Mr. Cramer informs me that the rules of the winner being the first player to win ten games, draws not counting, unlimited number of games, and if nine wins to nine match is drawn with champion retaining title and prize fund split equally were rejected by the FIDE delegates.
 By so doing FIDE has decided against my participation in the 1975 World Chess Championship.
 Therefore, I resign my FIDE World Chess Championship title.
 Sincerely, Bobby Fischer.

 The delegates responded by reaffirming their prior decisions, but did not accept Fischer's resignation and requested that he reconsider.